ICE-Score: Instructing Large Language Models to Evaluate Code: Method

 \section{Method}

-Our prompt-based evaluation method, inspired by G-EVAL, consists of two main components: 1) task definition, evaluation criteria, and detailed evaluation steps, and 2) a given problem and generated code snippet for evaluation.
+Our evaluation metric \texttt{ICE-Score}, inspired by G-EVAL~\cite{liu2023gpteval}, consists of two main components: 1) task definition, evaluation criteria, and detailed evaluation steps, and 2) a given problem and generated code snippet for evaluation.
+Different from G-EVAL, we only require the input of evaluation criteria and template-based evaluation steps, without the need for generation from LLMs.
+In addition, As we set the model temperature to 0, our evaluation metric no longer needs a weighted scoring function after iterative score generation.
+These two differences suggest that \texttt{ICE-Score} is more cost-friendly and efficient.